dmpop/bash-pubkit/README.md

 ## Book Parts

-Each book includes several key files and directories.
+Each book includes several key source files and directories.

 ### metadata.yaml

-The *metadata.yaml* file is a plain text YAML configuration file that specifies the title, author, and any identifiers of the book, as specified by the [Dublin Core Metadata Standard](http://dublincore.org/documents/dces/).
-It is also used to specify the filename of the cover image (either *bookcover.jpg* or *bookcover.png*) and an CSS stylesheet.
+The *metadata.yaml* file is a plain text YAML configuration file that specifies key book info: the title, author, and any identifiers of the book, as specified by the [Dublin Core Metadata Standard](http://dublincore.org/documents/dces/).
+It is also used to specify the file name of the cover image (either *bookcover.jpg* or *bookcover.png*) and an CSS stylesheet.

 The *cover-image* item defines the filename of the cover image to use.
 This cover image must be placed in the same folder as the *metadata.yaml* file